1956 Nobel Prize in Literature: Award Ceremony

+Nobel banquet

-Jiménez was unable to be present at the Nobel Banquet at the Swedish Academy in Stockholm, December 10, 1956, thus his speech was read by Jaime Benítez Rexach, Rector of the University of Puerto Rico.
-His very reasons why he was unable to participate in the event was that he was emotionally devastated over the death of his wife, Zenobia Camprubí, from ovarian cancer and because of his intermittent sickness caused by old age.
+Jiménez was unable to be present at the award ceremony and the Nobel Banquet in Stockholm, December 10, 1956, thus his speech was read by Jaime Benítez Rexach, Rector of the University of Puerto Rico.
+He was unable to participate in the event because he was emotionally devastated over the death of his wife, Zenobia Camprubí, from ovarian cancer and because of his intermittent sickness caused by old age.
 In his sorrow, Jiménez said: "Besieged by sorrow and sickness, I must remain in Puerto Rico, unable to participate directly in the solemnities...
 My wife Zenobia is the true winner of this Prize.
 Her companionship, her help, her inspiration made, for forty years, my work possible.
 Today, without her, I am desolate and helpless."